richarson/slackware-docker/README.md

 Modifications to Vincent Batts' (https://github.com/vbatts/slackware-docker) dockerfiles to create base and full slackware images, both 32 and 64 bits.

+Consider these scripts alpha/beta status, I plan to improve them but I make no promises :)

+- mkimage-slackware32.sh: script to create a minimal 32 bits slackware image from scratch
+- mkimage-slackware64.sh: script to create a minimal 64 bits slackware image from scratch
+- Dockerfile-32full: builds a full 32 bits slackware image from the image created by mkimage-slackware32.sh
+- Dockerfile-64full: builds a full 64 bits slackware image from the image created by mkimage-slackware64.sh
+- get_paths.rb: original script from vbatts, unmodified.

 Contributing
 ============
 please hack on this and send feedback!